saylerb/mac-playbook/README.md

 that was idempotent for running my mac setup.
 My goal here is to do both: to learn the different modules available while creating something useful to me.

+## Downloading Ansible

+In order to use the Playbook to provision your machine, you'll need to have Ansible installed.
+There's a simple bash script `bootstrap.sh` which will automate the installation using Python's package manager.
+This script is not executable, you can run it with the command `sh bootstrap.sh`.

+## Required additional setup

 Run the commands below to execute:

 The playbook requires the following ENV variables to be defined to set up a